developertogo/yacs-checkout/README.md

 ## Yet Another Checkout System (YACS) based of Ruby

+This Ruby code simmulates a checkout register at a grocery store.

 # Class Diagram

 The below Class Diagrams describes all the implemented classes and their relationships.